Forced adoption: China

 As part of the persecution of Uyghurs in China, in 2017 alone at least half a million children were forcefully separated from their families, and placed in pre-school camps with prison-style surveillance systems and 10,000-volt electric fences.

+India

+Prostitution based castes such as the Bedia, Nat and Kanjar communities are involved in trafficking rings that kidnap girls from other communities and then raise them in their communities.
+Some of them are sent to Mumbai and Middle Eastern countries to work in dance bars and escort services to bolster the communities' income.

 Poland

 In German-occupied Poland, it is estimated that 200,000 Polish children with purportedly Aryan traits were removed from their families and given to German or Austrian couples, and only 25,000 returned to their families after the war.

 South Sudan

 Among nomadic groups, particularly the Murle people, children are abducted in raids against other tribes to be raised as their own.
 The practice is thought to be intended to increase the tribe's numbers.
 This includes the 2016 Gambela raid and 2017 Gambela raid.

 Spain

 Hispanic eugenics was pioneered by psychiatrist Antonio Vallejo-Nájera who proposed a link between Marxism and intellectual disability, leading to the thefts of many Spanish newborns and young children from their left-wing parents.